Goh Hock Guan: Political career

 He began his career with the Malayan chapter of the People's Action Party during the Singapore-Malaysia years.
 In the Malaysian General Election, 1964 he contested the Pantai state seat and lost his deposit.

 He became one of the founding members of the Democratic Action Party after the separation where the PAP was deregistered, and was the DAP logo designer.
-He was elected as Secretary-General of the DAP after the resignation of then Secretary-General Devan Nair.
+He started off as Vice-Chairman and was elected as Secretary-General of the DAP after the resignation of then Secretary-General Devan Nair.
 He led the DAP in Malaysian General Election, 1969.
 The party won 13 parliamentary seats including his own win in Bangsar that incumbent DAP MP Nair had given up to him to return to Singapore.

 He quit the DAP after falling out with his erstwhile deputy Lim Kit Siang and joined the Parti Gerakan Rakyat Malaysia in 1974, which was a component party in the Barisan Nasional coalition.
 When Bangsar was carved into Petaling and Damansara, Goh contested Petaling as a BN candidate, but lost to the DAP.
 Goh quit politics thereafter.